Blog-Reference and Blog-Reference

 The complete Employment Law is a bit longer and contains, in addition, the public sector and the foreign trade sector.

 Item (i) and (ii) cover the familiar arguments about how aggregate demand affects employment.
 Item (iii) embodies the macroeconomic price mechanism.
-It works such that overall employment L INCREASES if the average wage rate W INCREASES relative to average price P and productivity R and vice versa.
+It works such that overall employment L increases if the average wage rate W increases relative to average price P and productivity R and vice versa.
+This is the opposite of what the obsolete Supply-Demand-Equilibrium approach says.

 #1 NAIRU, wage-led growth, and Samuelson’s Dyscalculia